b0wter/fbrary/README.md

 --table "%artist%%album%"
 --table "%artist% (Artist) | %album% (Album)"
 ```
 Columns are limited to 64 characters (for the content additional characters are used as padding and border) by default.
-Use the `--maxcolwidth` (or `-w`) switch to override the value.
+Use the `--max-col-width` (or `-w`) switch to override the value.
 Any value less than four will be changed to four.

 Update
 ------